yash-tatvic/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 2. **RefaceAI:** Utilized Amplitude's Kinesis Data Stream integration for real-time event piping from mobile clients to back-end services.
 This avoided the complexity of building and maintaining a custom pipeline.
 3. **Invoice Simple:** Leveraged Event Streaming for a robust engagement campaign, customizing messaging based on a series of events to enhance engagement effectiveness.

+### What is the IP range of your service?
+Our service operates within the IP range:
+- Amplitude US IP address:
+    - 52.33.3.219
+    - 35.162.216.242
+    - 52.27.10.221
+- Amplitude EU IP address:
+    - 3.124.22.25
+    - 18.157.59.125
+    - 18.192.47.195

+If you need to whitelist or configure any network settings, please make sure to allow traffic from this specific IP address to ensure seamless access to our service.
+If you have any further questions or require additional information, please don't hesitate to ask.

 ## Event streaming destinations

 --8<-- "includes/data-destinations-event-streaming.md"